stat-lab/TRsv/README.md

 ### Call TR-CNVs and SVs/indels

-The variant calling is executed in four steps.
+The variant calling consists of four steps and is performed sequentially.
 In the first step (step-1), variants are collected from the input alignment file, and in the second step (step-2), the output file from step-1 is used to characterize the insertion sequences (e.g., determining the repeat unit content in TR-INS, checking the homology with TE sequences).
 The third step (step-3) is to annotate the low quality variants in the output file from step-2.
 The last step removes plausible false positive calls using a machine learning method and outputs the final vcf file.
 Intermediate files from step-1 to step-3 are output to a ${out_prefix}.temp folder, with ${$out_prefix}.chr*.discov.txt from step-1 and ${$out_prefix}.chr*.discov.out from steps-2/3.

-[Using configure file]
+[When using configure file]
 ```
 TRsv call -c config.txt
 ```
 (Use template configure files for HiFi and non-HiFi contained in the package.)
+  If you use human data and intend to use its related files contained in the Data folder, you do not need to specify 'repeat_bed', 'repeat_u', 'lowconf_tr', 'te_fasta', and 'gap_bed' in the config file.

-[Not using configure file (for human)]
+[When not using configure file (for human)]
 ```
 TRsv call -b <bam_file> -r <reference_fasta> -x <platform, hifi|ont|clr> --build <human_ref_build, 37|38|T2T, default: 37> -p <output_prefix> -n <number of threads>
 ```